-Man…is this brew ever a winner!
-I’m going to make an annual batch every single fall to help carry me through the grim and grey February and March mood swings.
+Wow, is this brew ever a winner!
+I’m going to make a batch every single fall to help carry me through the grim and grey February and March mood swings.

 While motherwort holds you close and lets you cry it out, Lemon Balm is a light, little green fairy that flutters around you, giggling and giving you bubbles of hope.
 She’s a very helpful ally if you have anxiety or jangled nerves.
 Lemon balm has some sedative and analgesic qualities, helping with stress headaches, mild tummy upset, and menstrual cramping.
 I’m also fond of lemon balm because I always accidentally type it out as “Lemon Blam” and that makes me giggle.
 BLAM!

-Between these two plants, both sisters in the Mint family, they make a brew that is quite soothing to the savage beast.
+Between these two plants, both sisters in the mint family, they make a brew that is quite soothing to the savage beast.
 If you are up late and unable to sleep due to stress and anxiety, pouring a glass of this brew can be beneficial!
 (Alternately, a slug of whisky might just aggravate your emotional distress.
 I know this from experience!
 Ahem.)
-Ladyfolk, this is a perfect drink to choose during a tough moontime, with Motherwort offering some assistance to both menstruating and menopausal women.
-Regardless of what bits you have in your pants, Motherwort and Lemon Balm brew is the perfect nightcap to ease out of a traumatic day and into a restful, healing sleep.
+This is a perfect drink to choose during a tough moontime, with motherwort offering assistance to balance symptoms of both menstruation and menopause.
+Motherwort and lemon balm brew is the perfect nightcap to ease out of a traumatic day and into a restful, healing sleep.

 Motherwort and Lemon Balm Brew

-Here is my basic recipe and technique for one gallon of Motherwort and Lemon Balm Brew.
+Here are the basic recipe and techniques for making one gallon of Motherwort and Lemon Balm Brew.
 I call this recipe a “brew” instead of “wine” or “mead” because it really depends on what sweetener you choose to use.
-Use 3 or 4 cups of sugar to make it wine or 3 or 4 cups of honey to make a mead.
+Use 3 or 4 cups of sugar to make it wine or 3 or 4 cups of honey to make mead.
 I used brown sugar in my recipe so that I could enjoy the depth of flavor that molasses lends, as well as nutritional and mineral benefits!

 1 gallon of good, clean water